globe Menu Search

 Chuck Munro: Well, I think what you were doing was perfect.
 You were explaining to them what the effects of the different pressures were going to have on the spray nozzle and he didn't understand that.
 He thought that it was going to be different, or maybe he didn't, I don't know.
 But you explained what the effects of the spray pressure was on the spray angle and how that then affects droplet size.
 And then there's a there's — it's it's, it's something that this guy's been an engineer in the in the field for many, many years, but it's not something that he thought about.
 There are ways that we can correlate a water droplet size to another material’s droplet size, a hydrocarbon or something that we can, we can correlate that.
 There are ways of using computational fluid dynamics to then take that drop size spectrum model that the spray nozzle will create with water, correlate that to the fluid that they're spraying, then take that information, put it into a CFD model of their system and of their operating parameters and then we get more realistic results of what the effects can be.

 Justin Burger: And that's huge.
-Whenever you're you think about for a refinery it's typically what five year turnarounds?
+Whenever you think about for a refinery it's typically what five year turnarounds?
 So you stick something in and you're committed for five years.
 To me, that's a big deal, right?
 So getting it right there, yeah, there could be cost to doing these discoveries, but when you're talking about razor thin margins or the health and safety of people and communities, I mean that is such a simple investment to understand what your process is doing.

 Chuck Munro: Yeah.
 And it's, I mean that's it, but, but what you just said is probably the most important reason to at least consider doing something like CFD because you can't just test it.
 You can't just say let's flip a switch, turn the refinery on and go and see what happens, and then turn it off if it doesn't work right.
 You have to actually go in and what we're proposing is to actually make this model, and then at least you have something that you can look for down the road.
 There are there are different points in the process, “OK, it looks like we're having some, a lot of a lot of excess liquid here.
 So maybe we need to do some wall thinning measurements at this point.
 You know, maybe it's not corrosion, maybe it's erosion or something like that